jhumelsine/jhumelsine.github.io/_posts/2023-12-15-bumper-sticker-computer-science-software-engineering.md

 _Weeks of coding can save you hours of planning._ — Unknown

+_Think twice before you start programming or you will program twice before you start thinking._ — Unknown

 _Good, Fast, Cheap: Pick any two (you can't have all three)._ — Ross Callon

 _How does a project get to be a year late? . . . .
 One day at a time._ ― Frederick P. Brooks Jr.